Subdivisions of Brazil: Municipalities

-The lowest level of political division of Brazil are the municipalities, which also enjoy political and economical autonomy.
-There are over 5500 municipalities in Brazil, comprising almost the entirety of the country's territory.
-The only exceptions are the Federal District (not divided into municipalities, but into 33 administrative regions, without any political autonomy) and the archipelago of Fernando de Noronha, which consists in a state district.
+The lowest level of political division of Brazil are the municipalities, which has some political and economical autonomy.
+There are 5569 municipalities in Brazil, comprising almost the entirety of the country's territory.
+The only exceptions are the Federal District (not divided into municipalities, but into 35 administrative regions, without any political autonomy) and the archipelago of Fernando de Noronha, which consists in a state district of Pernambuco.

-Statistical Areas
+Statistical areas

-For statistical purposes, Brazilian states and the Federal District are divided into "Intermediate Geographic Regions" (Regiões Geográficas Intermediárias), which themselves are divided into smaller "Immediate Geographic Regions" (Regiões Geográficas Imediatas) which correspond to a metropolitan area.
-From 1989-2017, they were grouped into mesoregions and microregions.
+For statistical purposes, Brazilian states and the Federal District are divided into "Intermediate Geographic Regions" (Regiões Geográficas Intermediárias), which themselves are divided into smaller "Immediate Geographic Regions" (Regiões Geográficas Imediatas), which correspond to a metropolitan area.
+In 1989–2017, they were grouped into mesoregions and microregions.